Delcaran/Boardgames/README.md

-Some simple libraries to be used with tabletop games, including some examples.
+Some simple libraries to be used with tabletop games.